simpleviewinc/sv-auth-client/readme.md

 const { GraphServer } = require("@simpleview/sv-graphql-client");
 const graphServer = new GraphServer({ graphUrl : GRAPH_URL, prefixes : [AuthPrefix] });
 ```

+## canIds(perm, node_type, bindings)

+This function is identical to `User.canIds` but requires you to pass in the `bindings` manually, it should only be used in cases where you cannot use `DirectiveCheckPerm`.
+See the documentation for `User.canIds` for how it functions.

 ## DirectiveGetUser